skaderli/WaveBreaking/README.rst

 The tool is designed to analyze gridded data provided as an `xarray.Dataset <https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html>`_.
 Output is provided either in a `pandas.DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ or in an `xarray.Dataset <https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html>`_.

+The class structure and parts of the tracking routines are based on the `ConTrack - Contour Tracking <https://github.com/steidani/ConTrack>`_ tool developed by `Daniel Steinfeld <https://github.com/steidani>`_.

 Important information:
 -----------------